 - Becoming a virtual assistant

-Basically, you can take any skillsets you have and transfer it to a digital format to start your business with greater ease.
+Basically, you can take any skillsets you have and transfer them to a digital format to start your business with greater ease.
 You can use this skill set to run a business or teach what you already know.

 Can I start a business with 1,000 dollars?